China National Symphony Orchestra: Beijing Concert Hall

+Reform era

+During the era of Reform and Opening Up, the CPOC was the first unit of the Ministry of Culture to earn its own money, doing so by recording movie sound tracks.

+As CNSO

+CNSO was reconstituted from the Central Philharmonic Orchestra of China in 1996.

 Executive head

 Currently, Xia Guan, a famous composer, is the executive head of the CNSO.
 He was born in Henan Province.
 He graduated from the Department of Composition of the China Central Conservatory of Music and played the violin and erhu.
 Before being the director of the CNSO, he was the director of the Opera Company at the China Opera and Dance Drama Theatre.
 Also, he was vice director of the China Oriental Song and Dance Ensemble.
 He has composed a number of songs which leave a deep impression on the audience.
 His operatic symphony Mulan Psalm was first performed in Beijing in 2004 and at the Lincoln Center in New York in 2005.
-"One year later it was the first Chinese opera to be conducted by a foreign conductor, Michael Helmrath, to be played by a foreign orchestra- the Brandenburg Symphony Orchestra and to be sung by foreign artists in Chinese”.
+"One year later it was the first Chinese opera to be conducted by a foreign conductor, Michael Helmrath, to be played by a foreign orchestra- the Brandenburg Symphony Orchestra and to be sung by foreign artists in Chinese".

 Guan's main compositions include: Fantasies Symphoniques: Farewell My Concubine (2005), the Chinese opera Sorrowful Morning, and Mulan Psalm.